How to Prevent Back Pain While Working From Home

 · Neck Strain

 Invest in an upright document holder if you have to read books or documents.
 This will help you to keep your head upright and adequately placed.
-If you can’t get a upright document holder, then placing it on a ledge or an old music stand is a simple replacement.
-Frederick Chiropractic, the best Migraine Chiropractor in Brier Creek, can offer more tips on avoiding neck strain and the development of migraine headaches due to strain.
+If you can’t get an upright document holder, then placing it on a ledge or an old music stand is a simple replacement.
+Frederick Chiropractic, the best migraine chiropractor in Brier Creek, can offer more tips on avoiding neck strain and the development of migraine headaches due to strain.

 · Eye Strain